 The project was hosted at Exchange Place Studios, where, over the course of the Festival, we invited local people and businesses to add to and remake parts of a large physical model, capturing what has been lost, what remains, and what could be.
 Over the week we saw Castlegate re-made by many hands, all revealing the area’s diversity and idiosyncrasies.

-The ReMake Castlegate event kick-started what is now a two year partnership between Live Works, The University of Sheffield, Sheffield City Council and local stakeholder groups.
+The ReMake Castlegate event kick-started an ongoing partnership between Live Works, The University of Sheffield, Sheffield City Council and local stakeholder groups.
 This has resulted in 75 student design projects and a Live Project that propose alternative futures for the the area.
 Castlegate has become a test bed for how Universities and local authorities can partner on sustainable local development leading to research that has relevance on a national and international level.

 Feedback from visitors to ReMake Castlegate: